Posted by Vickie McCullough on Oct 9, 2018 2:50:47 PM

-Strings of absences, falling grades, disruptive outbursts, and eventual dropouts plague students suffering from mental health disorders.
+Strings of absences, falling grades, disruptive outbursts, and eventual dropouts plague many students suffering from mental health disorders.
 Often missed or dismissed as a “phase,” mental, emotional, and behavioral disorders among children make academic achievement all but impossible for the most vulnerable.

 Despite this reality, mental health problems are not an uncommon or difficult-to-diagnose issue during childhood and adolescent development.
 These disorders are highly treatable, and with early intervention and consistent therapies, children and teens can build resilience and find academic success.
 Today, the United States public education system struggles to support children who have a mental illness, with tragically low numbers of social workers and school counselors.

 When Home is the Safest Place